fabiomattei/uddocs/_tutorials/managing-ud.md

 ![Control Panel: Dashboard](images/controlpanel-dashboard.png)

-You can access this panel pointing your browser to the login page and unsing
+You can access this panel pointing your browser to the login page and using

 * user: _admin_
 * password: _admin_